apple/swift-temporal-sdk/CONTRIBUTING.md

 ### Example

 ```
-Swift Configuration version: 1.0.0
+Swift Temporal SDK version: 1.0.0

 Context:
-While testing my application that uses with swift-configuration, I noticed that ...
+While testing my application that uses with swift-temporal-sdk, I noticed that ...

 Steps to reproduce:
 1. ...